 Camp Xakanaxa (pronounced ‘ka-ka-na-ka’) is owned and operated by Desert & Delta Safaris.
 This company’s portfolio features some impressive properties across Botswana, not least YZ favourites Camp Moremi and Camp Okavango.
 Camp Xakanaxa has been awarded a Certificate of Excellence by TripAdvisor!
 The accommodation is booked on a full-board basis, including all meals, all local drinks, scheduled safari activities, park entrance fees, and a laundry service.
-The camp is open all year apart from February.
 There’s a minimum age requirement of 6 years.

 ACCESS & LOCATION:

 The camp can be accessed via 25 minutes’ road transfer from the local airstrip.
 It’s situated on the beautiful banks of the Xakanaxa Lagoon, in the central region of the Moremi Game Reserve.